bufferapp/buda-events-collector/README.md

 AWS_DEFAULT_REGION=us-east-1
 ```

 The main logic of the Events Collector resided under the `server.py`.
-If you want to run the server locally in Docker you need to run `make build && make run` inside the _server_ folder and then, in another terminal, run `make build && make run` this time inside the _client_ folder.
+If you want to run the server locally in Docker you need to run `make build && make run` and then, in another terminal, run `make build && make run` inside the _client_ folder.

 ## Deployment